By SeanPublished On: September 6, 2018Last Updated: November 23, 2022

 Autoignition is the temperature at which the environment provides the MIE, causing the substance to undergo combustion without the need for a specific ignition source.
 This temperature is usually much higher than its flash point.
 For example, the flash point of diethyl ether is -45°C but requires 180°C for autoignition2.

 Something Amiss in Fahrenheit 451

 What has all this got to do with the Ray Bradbury classic we all know and love?
 Well, the novel’s tagline reads: ‘Fahrenheit 451—the temperature at which book paper catches fire, and burns…’ With no mention of an ignition source, we can take some liberties and assume it’s the autoignition temperature that Bradbury is talking about here.

-Another discrepancy!
-It turns out that ordinary paper has an autoignition temperature of around 842°F/450°C, and won’t undergo combustion at 451°F/233°C5.
-Okay, but hang on a second, maybe Bradbury was referring to its flash point instead.
-But depending on its exact composition, paper has a flash point estimated to be around 662 °F/350 °C, still off by a hundred degrees Fahrenheit, Ray.
+Okay, but hang on a second, maybe Bradbury was referring to the flash point of paper instead?
+Depending on its exact composition, paper has a flash point of around 662 °F (350 °C), still off by a large margin.